 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met three times during the period covered by these accounts.
-Attendance during the period at meetings of the Board of Trustees was as follows:
+The Board of Trustees has formally met six times during the year.
+Attendance during the year at meetings of the Board of Trustees was as follows: